Chaudharisrushti093/Chaudharisrushti093/README.md

 ---

-🚀 Projects
+## 🚀 Projects

-☁️ AWS S3 Static Website
+### ☁️ AWS S3 Static Website

 Hosted a static website using Amazon S3 and configured the required settings for website hosting.

-🖥️ AWS EC2 Web Hosting
+### 🖥️ AWS EC2 Web Hosting

 Deployed and hosted a website using Amazon EC2 and configured the server environment.

-⚖️ AWS Load Balancer
+### ⚖️ AWS Load Balancer

 Worked with two EC2 instances and Elastic Load Balancing to understand traffic distribution and high availability.

-🗄️ AWS RDS MySQL Database
+### 🗄️ AWS RDS MySQL Database

-Created a MySQL database using Amazon RDS, connected it with MySQL Workbench, and performed database operations.
+Created a MySQL database using Amazon RDS, connected it with MySQL Workbench and performed database operations.

-⚡ AWS Lambda
+### ⚡ AWS Lambda

 Created an AWS Lambda project to understand serverless computing and event-driven execution.

-🖥️ Virtualized Infrastructure for a Small Organization
+### 🖥️ Virtualized Infrastructure for a Small Organization

 Designed and documented a virtualized infrastructure for a small organization.

-The project included:

 - Virtual Machine creation
 - Basic virtualization concepts
 - Infrastructure planning
 - Resource allocation
-- Documentation of the proposed virtual environment
+- Virtual environment documentation

 ---

-🌱 Currently Learning
+## 🌱 Currently Learning

 - Advanced AWS Services
 - Cloud Architecture